pjr22/java-3d-concept/README.md

 - **warn**: Warning messages for potential issues
 - **error**: Error messages only

-The application first loads default settings from `src/main/resources/settings.json`, then overrides them with user settings from the root `settings.json` file if it exists.
+The application first loads default settings from `src/main/resources/settings.json`, then overrides them with user settings from:
+1. A custom settings file specified via command line (`--settings <path>`)
+2. The root `settings.json` file if it exists and no custom file is specified

+This allows for flexible configuration management where users can have multiple configuration files for different use cases.

 ### Logging Configuration (logback.xml)